the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Foundations/StatusCodes.md

 ## 405 Method Not Allowed
 Indicates that the server knows the request method, but the target resource doesn't support this method.

-The server MUST generate an Allow header field in a 405 status code response.
+The server MUST generate an `Allow` header field in a 405 status code response.
 The field must contain a list of methods that the target resource currently supports.

 ## 407 (Proxy Authentication Required)
 Indicates that the request has not been applied because it **lacks valid authentication credentials for a proxy server** that is between the browser and the server that can access the requested resource.

-The status is sent with a Proxy-Authenticate header that contains information on how to authorize correctly.
+The first step of a Proxy Authentication process.
+The status is sent with a `Proxy-Authenticate` header that contains information on how to authorize user.

 ## 409 (Confict)
 Indicates a request conflict with the current state of the target resource.